Expat Exchange

 We asked retirees if they have access to good medical care in Hamilton.
 They wrote:

 "Healthcare services in Hamilton are provided by the King Edward VII Memorial Hospital, which is the only public hospital in the country.
 The hospital offers a wide range of services, including emergency care, general surgery, obstetrics and gynecology, pediatrics, and mental health services.
 Private healthcare is also available in Hamilton, with a number of private clinics and hospitals offering specialized services.
-Additionally, there are a number of pharmacies in the city, providing access to prescription medications," said one retiree in Hamilton.
+Additionally, there are a number of pharmacies in the city, providing access to prescription medications," explained one retiree living in Hamilton.

 How do I meet people in Hamilton?